 Shareholders of banks also would be likely to suffer from the transition to a new monetary system, as bank profitability would be reduced to the level of normal enterprises.
 In consequence bank stock would almost certainly loose value if the financial boon resulting from the ability to create money out of thin air is taken away.
 Among those shareholders will be institutions that serve a public purpose, notably pension funds.
-However, under a new monetary system these organizations could be compensated for this decline in the value of their bank stock.19
+However, under a new monetary system these organizations could be compensated for this decline in the value of their bank stock.18

-A major question is whether under a new monetary system pension funds should continue to exist in their current form.
+18 A major question is whether under a new monetary system pension funds should continue to exist in their current form.
 With public money creation the need for mandatory pension saving would disappear or diminish.
-The problem would no longer be, as now, that without a pension saving system pensions have to be paid from current worker contributions and taxes ("pay as you go"), leading to an increasing drain on worker's payrolls and government budgets especially in countries with graying populations.
+The problem would no longer be, as now, that without a pensions saving system pensions have to be paid from current worker contributions and taxes ("pay as you go"), leading to an increasing drain on worker's payrolls and government budgets especially in countries with graving populations.
 With public money creation government would have more financial leeway to pay pensions because much public investment would no longer be financed through taxes but through money creation.
-The monetary challenge would change to a productive one: to ensure that sufficient goods and services are produced to meet the needs and demands of both workers and non-workers.
+The challenge would no longer be a monetary one but rather, to ensure that sufficient goods and services are produced to meet the needs and demands of both workers and nonworkers.
 That challenge already exists in countries with graying populations but is obscured by the ongoing debate on the financial aspect: the size of pensions and other benefits, their coverage and whether or not to compensate for inflation.
 Public money creation would allow a shift of focus because the financial dimension would become much less important.
 Thus policy makers, science and industry could focus on the real task, which is or should not be money but the challenge of meeting, with a diminishing work force, the growing demand for goods and services from the non-working population the working population and government.
 That's not a question of money but of production capacity, of the more effective and efficient use of the available labor and technology.

 Abolishing or greatly diminishing the size of pension funds would have another advantage: it would sharply reduce the amount of money that flows into financial markets in search of yields.
 The large scale (obligatory) saving for pensions contributes hugely to too much money chasing too few investment opportunities: the recipe for a financial crisis.
 This problem already plays today but would be even greater if all countries would establish "responsible" pension systems such as those of Denmark, Sweden, Australia, Switzerland, The Netherlands and Canada, and to a somewhat lesser extent the UK and US.
-Most European countries, including France, Italy, and even solid Germany have partial pay-as-you-go-systems in which a large proportion of pensions is paid directly from the state budget.
-In the coming years, due to aging populations and the current monetary system, this will lead to major financial challenges for the countries involved.
-On the other hand, if France, Italy and Germany and a range of other countries with pay-as-you-go systems would have pension systems as the earlier mentioned
+Most European countries, including France, Italy, and even solid Germany have partial pay-as-you-go-systems in which